BillyjeanRequirements/requirementsProject/Business Analysis.md

 # 1. Introduction
 ## 1-1.
 Business purpose
 Business Purpose: Amtrak is pursuing the implementation of a new seating system to improve the overall experience for their commuters.
 The proposed system aims to address the current inefficiencies and inconvenience caused by the manual seat assignment process.
-By enabling passengers to select their seats via the website, the new system is expected to reduce the time and effort required by employees to manually assign seats, as well as reduce confusion and potential conflicts among passengers.
+By enabling passengers to select their seats via the amtrak website and app, the new system is expected to reduce the time and effort required by employees to manually assign seats, as well as reduce confusion and potential conflicts among passengers.
 Ultimately, the new seating system is expected to improve customer satisfaction and contribute to Amtrak's overall objective of providing safe, efficient, and reliable transportation services.
 ## 1-2.
 Business scope
 a) The business domain under consideration is Amtrak, a passenger rail service in the United States.